-YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles, Amid Ad Pullback
+YouTube Bans Comments On Videos Deemed Vulnerable To Pedophiles Amid Ad Pullback

 Reflecting the delicate complexities of policing a firehose of both content and comments, reaction to YouTube's announcement ranges from those who welcome it as a responsible change and those who criticize it as heavy-handed — and possibly damaging innocent video creators.

 YouTube's new comment policy is the latest response to concerns that made headlines last week, when Matt Watson, a content creator on YouTube, posted a video accusing the service of "facilitating the sexual exploitation of children."
-Some of those videos were also monetized through ads, Watson said.
+Some of those videos also were monetized through ads, Watson said.
 He also accused YouTube's algorithm of serving up new child-related videos to predators.

 Watson's video touched off a number of reactions — from anger and disgust at predators, to questions about how the company should stop the misuse of its service.
-Within the community of YouTube creators, there were also warnings that if advertisers flee and YouTube adopts a broad shift, it could bring a new "Adpocalypse" similar to that of 2016 and 2017, when advertisers fled the service and it moved against content that included hate speech and extremism.
+Within the community of YouTube creators, there also were warnings that if advertisers flee and YouTube adopts a broad shift, it could bring a new "Adpocalypse" similar to that of 2016 and 2017, when advertisers fled the service and it moved against content that included hate speech and extremism.

 The firestorm was touched off last week, after Watson described what he called "a wormhole into a soft-core pedophilia ring," in which predators hijack comment sections to highlight video frames or footage that could be seen as sexualizing children in otherwise innocuous videos.

 In some cases, the pedophiles have shared links to child pornography.
-In others, they simply sent one another to videos that showed children performing gymnastics, eating, or playing with makeup.
+In others, they simply sent one another to videos that showed children performing gymnastics, eating or playing with makeup.
 As they formed a shadow social media network, Watson said, the predators even shared contact info with each other.

 After Watson posted his video about the problem, YouTube advertisers such as Disney, Nestle, AT&T and Hasbro hit pause on their ad spending, saying they needed to act to protect their brands.